boazbk/tcs/lec_10_efficient_alg.md

 In the next lecture, we will define this notion precisely, using our NAND++ and NAND<< programming languages.
 One of the nice things about the theory of computation is that it turns out that, like in the context of computability, the details of the precise computational model or programming language don't matter that much, especially if you mostly care about the distinction between polynomial and exponential time.

-## Some computational problems
+## Problems on graphs

-Let us start with a few examples of computational problems that we might want to solve.
+We nor present a  few examples of computational problems that people are interesting in solving.
 Many of the problems will involve _graphs_.
 We have already encountered graphs in the context of Boolean circuits, but let us now quickly recall the basic notation.
 A  graph  $G$ consists of a set of _vertices_ $V$ and _edges_ $E$ where each edge is a pair of vertices.